Integrated Nonreciprocal Photonic Devices with Dynamic Modulation: Modulation Mechanisms

 In contrast to EO modulation schemes that can vary the index at high speeds, thermo-optic phase shifters are on the opposite end of the performance spectrum, in that they are limited to modulation speeds at or below 1 MHz \cite{harjanne_sub-s_2004, geis_submicrosecond_2004}.
-However, thermo-optic modulation may still be useful for narrowband applications, such as laser isolation, because they can produce a significant index change in nearly any dielectric material (up to $\Delta n\sim 10^{-2}$), which is larger than conventional EO materials.
-In thermo-optic phase shifters, the electrical power delivered to a resistive metallic- or doped-Si microheater placed near the dielectric waveguide increases the local temperature via Joule heating, which in turn produces a change in the effective index of the waveguide mode~\cite{harris_efficient_2014}.
-Resistive heaters also introduce optical loss.
-Hence, there is a trade-off between the insertion loss on one hand and the modulation efficiency and speed on the other hand, all of which increase on placing the heaters closer to the waveguide.
+While they can produce a very high index change in nearly any dielectric material (up to $\Delta n\sim 10^{-2}$), which is larger than conventional EO materials, their low modulation speed may make them impractical for constructing dynamic isolators.

-Nano-mechanical degrees of freedom provide an alternative route to imprint phase modulation on optical signals in waveguides via electrostriction and photoelastic effects, in which mechanical strain changes the bulk material permittivity, and also radiation pressure effects, in which optical forces on material boundaries change the effective index of a waveguide mode \cite{rakich_giant_2012}.
-Such optomechanical coupling is particularly promising since large phase shifts can be produced over gigahertz bandwidths~\cite{balram2017} even in materials that do not admit EO modulation through the Pockels effect.
-In such schemes, the electrical drive excites a mechanical mode or generates an acoustic phonon pump, which in turn can drive nonreciprocal frequency shifts.
-A benefit of a phononic pump is that it naturally produces the large momentum shifts needed for photonic transition based devices (see Sec. \ref{sec:transition}), and this large momentum shift is challenging to obtain in EO-modulated isolators~\cite{lira_electrically_2012}.
+Mechanical degrees of freedom in mico- and nano-scale structures provides another route to imprint phase modulation on optical signals in waveguides via electrostriction and photoelastic effects \cite{rakich_giant_2012}.
+Such optomechanical coupling is particularly promising since large phase shifts can be produced over gigahertz bandwidths~\cite{balram2017} even in materials that do not exhibit the Pockels effect.
 Brillouin scattering has also been used to achieve nonreciprocity using the mechanical degree of freedom~\cite{huang_complete_2011, kang_reconfigurable_2011a, kittlaus_nonreciprocal_2018a, dong_brillouin-scattering-induced_2015}.
 Additionally, recent work shows that the mechanically mediated phase modulation~\cite{vanlaer_electrical_2018} can be significantly more efficient than the DC Kerr effect-based modulation~\cite{timurdogan_electric_2017} in suitably designed silicon photonic circuits.
-The combination of large phase modulation efficiencies, gigahertz bandwidths and large momentum shifts together make mechanically mediated modulation mechanisms very attractive for future progress in silicon photonic isolators.
+The combination of large phase modulation efficiencies, gigahertz bandwidths and large wave vectors together make mechanically mediated modulation mechanisms very attractive for future progress in silicon photonic isolators.